Sorry, nothing in cart.

 - The interaction between alcohol and Rapact 5 mg is not known yet.
 Thereby, talk to your doctor if you drink alcohol regularly.

 - The treatment is not prescribed to women who are pregnant unless clearly considered necessary by the doctor.
-Let your doctor know if you are pregnant or planning to conceive one.
+Let your doctor know if you are pregnant or planning to conceive.

 - For women who are breastfeeding, this medicine is not usually considered safe to use since it can pass in the breast milk and cause serious medical complications to the nursing child.
 Check it with your doctor beforehand.